Skip to main content

 Center for Talent Development Tips for Online Teaching

 Northwestern University's Center for Talent Development, which offers more than 200 online courses designed for advanced learners, has provided innovative distance and online learning for more than three decades.
-This website offers 10 tips to help educators who must suddenly make the switch to full-time online instruction in light of the COVID-19 outbreak.
+This website offers articles with tips to help educators who made the switch to full-time online instruction in light of the COVID-19 outbreak.

 The School of Professional Studies (SPS) Office of Distance Learning has a website to help faculty teach online.